digital-land/digital-land/content/guidance/developer-contributions/index.md

 Enter the last day the entry is in effect, in the same format as column the entry-date column.
 {{% /col-guidance %}}

-### Step 2: Upload the files to a persistent URL
+### Step 2: Create or update a developer contributions page on your organisation’s website

+To complete step 2 you must be able to upload the files created in step 1 to your local authority’s website and edit (or create) your developer contributions web page.
+If you aren’t able or authorised to do this speak to someone who is (this might be the person who updates your local authority’s brownfield site register).

-Next you need to upload each .csv file to your organisation’s website using a [persistent URL](https://en.wikipedia.org/wiki/Persistent_uniform_resource_locator) – a web address that will not change over time.
+Next you need to upload each .csv file to your planning authority's website using a [persistent URL](https://en.wikipedia.org/wiki/Persistent_uniform_resource_locator) – a web address that will not change over time.
 As an example, Norfolk’s local planning authority might use the following persistent addresses (note that these are examples, not live data):

 https://www.norfolk.gov.uk/developer-agreement/developer-agreement_20190101.csv
 https://www.norfolk.gov.uk/developer-agreement-contribution/developer-agreement-contribution_20190101.csv
 https://www.norfolk.gov.uk/developer-agreement-transaction/developer-agreement-transaction_20190101.csv
 https://www.norfolk.gov.uk/developer-agreement-transaction/latest

+When you upload the files you should:

 * keep your older files online – it’s important to retain a history of all developer contribution files
 * make a copy of the new files, rename the copies exactly the same except with ‘latest’ in place of the date, then upload both sets of files

-### Step 3: Create/update a developer contributions page on your organisation’s website

-The page must list the URLs in step 2 and must be publicly accessible and indexed or searchable.
-The URLs must be visible rather than embedded in text.
+You should then update your local authority’s developer contributions web page to make the .csv files publicly available.
+If your website does not have a page on developer contributions, you or someone in the web team will need to create one.
+The page must list the persistent URLs as defined above.
+The URLs must be written out in full.

-### Step 4: Update the national register of developer contributions
+### Step 3: Update the national register of developer contributions

+To complete step 3 you must be able to download, amend and upload a .csv file.

-The Ministry of Housing, Communities and Local Government (MHCLG) will [subject to this consultation] maintain a national register of developer contributions in a file called developer-contribution-register.csv.
+MHCLG will [subject to this consultation] maintain a national register of developer contributions in a file called developer-contribution-register.csv.

 All organisations with a statutory duty to publish their own registers of contributions should ensure that the following columns in this file are kept accurate and up to date: